erykjj/linkture/README.md

 txt = s.rewrite_scriptures(txt)
 # the references will simply be rewritten in the desired language and format

+i = s.serial_chapter_number(txt)
+# returns the serial number (1-1189) of the chapter identified by the provided BCV-format string; verse digits irrelevant

-i = s.verse_number(txt)
+i = s.serial_verse_number(txt)
-# returns the number of the verse identified by the provided BCV-format string
+# returns the serial number (1-31078) of the verse identified by the provided BCV-format string

+txt = s.code_chapter(i)
+# returns a BCV-format range string for the whole chapter indicated by the provided integer (1-1189)

-txt = s.number_verse(i)
+txt = s.code_verse(i)
-# returns a BCV-format string for the verse indicated by the provided integer (1-31078)
+# returns a BCV-format range string for the verse indicated by the provided integer (1-31078)
 ```

 Parameters: